Lung cancer is the leading cause of cancer death in the United States.

 This is the third prologue that “sets the scene” in cancer immunotherapy prior to the launch of the first episode of Novel Targets in a few weeks time.

-Last month, in March, the US Food and Drug administration expanded the approved use of nivolumab/Opdivo (an antibody that targets PD-1) for use in advanced non squamous non-small cell lung cancer (NSCLC).
-As the FDA news release notes, NSCLC affects seven out of eight lung cancer patients.
+Last month, in March 2015, the US Food and Drug administration expanded the approved use of nivolumab/Opdivo (an antibody that targets PD-1) for use in previously treated advanced squamous non-small cell lung cancer (NSCLC).
+(BMS press release) As the FDA news release at the time noted (no longer readily accessible), NSCLC affects seven out of eight lung cancer patients.

 An excerpt of the SITC interview with Dr Herbst was previously published on Biotech Strategy Blog (subscription required) in a post on “The Science of PD1 PDL1 Cancer Immunotherapy,”